zhmu/dos-utils/nfs/nfs.md

 - /ip:x.x.x.x - use x.x.x.x as the IPv4 address (default: DHCP)

 ## Options
-The source code has some knobs you can tweak, with their current defaults:
+``settings.inc`` contains some knobs you can tweak, with their current defaults:

 - RPC_SHOW_INDICATOR (=1): if non-zero, show a 'N' in the top-right corner while active
 - NFS_CASE (=1): controls the expected case on the server.
 1 = uppercase, 2 = lowercase, 0 = any case